A Detailed Guide to the Luxembourg Christmas Market in 2022

 When you finish your drink, you can return the mug for your deposit back OR you can keep the mug as a fun market souvenir.

-We collected mugs from all over Europe and brought them home with us – a fun souvenir that I see every time I open my cupboard doors (pro tip: when packing, stick each mug in a sock, and then place all the mugs in a carry-on duffel bag, padded with clothes).
+We collected mugs from all over Europe (the Cologne Christmas Market in particular had some great mugs!) and brought them home with us – a fun souvenir that I see every time I open my cupboard doors.
+Pro tip: when packing, stick each mug in a sock, and then place all the mugs in a carry-on duffel bag, padded with clothes).

 If you are keeping your mug instead of returning it for your deposit back, you can still go up and exchange the dirty one you just drank out of for a clean one (people were really nice when we did this – it seems like this is pretty common).